Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/conclusion.md

 ## Biological oscillators must be robust

-Nothing exemplifies the need for robustness in biological systems better than oscillators.
 If your heart skips a beat when you are watching a horror movie, then it should return quickly to its natural rhythm.
 When you hold your breath to dive underwater, your normal breathing resumes at the surface.
 And regardless of what functions your cells perform or what disturbances they find in their environment, they should be able to maintain a normal cell cycle.

 An excellent illustration of oscillator robustness is the body's ability to handle jet lag.
-There is no apparent reason why humans would have evolved to be resilient to flying halfway around the world.
+There is no apparent reason why humans would have evolved to be able to fly halfway around the world.
 And yet our circadian clock is so resilient that after a few days of fatigue and crankiness, our circadian clock returns to a normal daily cycle.

 In the [previous lesson](oscillators), we saw that the repressilator, a three-element motif, can exhibit oscillations even in a noisy environment of randomly moving particles.
-The repressilator's resilience makes us wonder how well the repressilator can respond to a disturbance in the concentrations of its particles.
+The repressilator's resilience makes us wonder how well it can respond to a disturbance in the concentrations of its particles.

 ## A coarse-grained repressilator model

-As we saw in the [prologue](../prologue/) with our work on Turing patterns, tracking the movements of many individual particles led to a slow simulation that did not scale well given more particles or reactions.
+With our work on Turing patterns in the [prologue](../prologue/), tracking the movements of many individual particles led to a slow simulation that did not scale well given more particles or reactions.
 This observation led us to devise a coarse-grained reaction-diffusion model that was still able to produce Turing patterns.
 We used a cellular automaton because the concentrations of particles varied in different locations and were diffusing at different rates.

 We would like to devise a coarse-grained model of the repressilator.
 However, the particles diffuse at the same rate and are *uniform* across the simulation, and so there is no need to track concentrations in individual locations.
-As a result, we will need a simulation that assumes that the particles are **well-mixed**.
+As a result, we will use a simulation that assumes that the particles are **well-mixed**.

 For example, say that we are modeling a degradation reaction.
-If we start with 10,000 *X* particles, then after a single time step, we will simply multiply the number of *X* particles by (1-*k*), where *k* is a parameter related to the rate of the degradation reaction.
+If we start with a concentration of 10,000 *X* particles, then after a single time step, we will simply multiply the number of *X* particles by (1-*k*), where *k* is a parameter related to the rate of the degradation reaction.

-As for a repression reaction like *X* + *Y* → *X*, we can update the concentration of *Y* particles by subtracting some factor *r* times the current concentration of *Y* particles.
-This factor should be directly correlated with the current concentrations of both *X* and *Y*.
+As for a repression reaction like *X* + *Y* → *X*, we can update the concentration of *Y* particles by subtracting some factor *r* times the current concentrations of *X* and *Y* particles.

-We will discuss the technical details behind our well-mixed model in the next module.
-In the meantime, we would like to see what happens when we make a major disturbance to the concentration of one of the particles in the well-mixed module to see whether the particle concentrations resume their oscillations.
+We will further discuss the technical details behind a well-mixed reaction-diffusion model in the next module.
+In the meantime, we would like to see what happens when we make a major disturbance to the concentration of one of the particles in the well-mixed model.
+Do the particle concentrations resume their oscillations?
 To build this model of the repressilator, check out the following tutorial.

 [Visit tutorial](tutorial_perturb){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## The repressilator is robust to disturbance

-The figure below shows a plot of concentrations of each particle in our well-mixed simulation of the repressilator.
+The figure below shows plots over time of concentrations of each particle in our well-mixed simulation of the repressilator.
 Midway through this simulation, we greatly increase the concentration of *Y* particles.

 [![image-center](../assets/images/600px/nf_sim_interrupted_chart.png){: .align-center}](../assets/images/nf_sim_interrupted_chart.png)
 A plot of particle concentrations in the well-mixed repressilator model over time.
 Adding a significant number of *Y* particles to our simulation (the second blue peak) produces little ultimate disturbance to the concentrations of the three particles, which return to normal oscillations within a single cycle.